Deepak2200/Adult_census_project/README.md

 ====================================================================================

+### tamplate :-
+we needs to create form.html , index.html,  result.html

-## AWS DEploymentg
+## AWS Deployment

-create ".ebextension" folder
+create ".ebextension" folder  and make "python.config" file for the AWS deployment

 written:
 option_settings:
   "aws:elasticbeanstalk:container:python":
     WSGIPath : application:application

+when want to do other deployment than we delete the aws folder